hashicorp/terraform-website/content/source/docs/cloud/sentinel/sentinel-tf-012.html.md

 In Terraform 0.11, when a resource is being destroyed but not re-created, it's [`diff`](./import/tfplan.html#value-diff) value in the `tfplan` import is empty.
-In Terraform 0.12, however, the `diff` value does has data.
+In Terraform 0.12, however, the `diff` value does have data.
 For both versions of Terraform, the [`applied`](./import/tfplan.html#value-applied) value will be absent.